hillhacks/website/pages/overview.md

 * Linear algebra
 * Calculus
 * Differential equations
-* Graphical skills (i.e. logarithmic, exponential functions)
+* Graphical skills (i.e. trigonometric, logarithmic, exponential functions)

 We recommend reading the following prior to attending the workshop:
 * Strogatz, Steven H. Nonlinear Dynamics and Chaos: with Applications to Physics, Biology, Chemistry, and Engineering.
 CRC Press, 2018.